zzhangjii/learning-library/workshops/auto-scale-adwc/Auto_Scale_ADW_Demo_Setup.md

 9. Store the zip file and make note of the password.
 You will use the zip file in the next step to define a SQL Developer connection to your Autonomous Data Warehouse database.
 10. Open SQL Developer on your local computer.
 In the Connections panel, right-click Connections and select New Connection.
 ![](./images/adwc9.png)
 11. The New/Select Database Connection dialog appears.
-Enter the following information:
+Enter the following information.
 - Connection Name - Enter the name for this cloud connection.
 - Username - Enter the database username.
 Use the default administrator database account (admin) that is provided as part of the service.
 - Password - Enter the admin user's password that you or your Autonomous Data Warehouse administrator specified when creating the service instance.